JimmyTamburrini/ScholarHQ/README.md

 ScholarHQ is a local-first student productivity website built to help students log study sessions, track classes, calculate weighted grades and GPA, and review study trends from one clean dashboard.

 # Active Demo HTML is uploaded here: https://jimmytamburrini.github.io/productivity-hub-overview/
-# Active Website is uploaded here: https://jimmytamburrini.github.io/ScholarHQ/ DO NOT SHARE

 The app runs entirely in the browser using HTML, CSS, JavaScript, and `localStorage`, so no backend setup is required for the current version.